-Compumedics research and development (R&D) investment was slightly lower than the prior year at approximately 13% of sales for the 2019 financial year, which is about twice the industry standard.
+Compumedics research and development (R&D) investment was lower than the prior year at approximately 11% of sales for the 2020 financial year, which remains about twice the industry standard.
 Consequently, the Group has retained its technological leadership, with a strong pipeline of new and exciting upcoming product releases and upgrades.